 This is a town celebrated in literature, that sits astride history and legend and is the cradle and refuge of writers and poets, such as Jesus de la Cuevas, who described it "like a cloud that had suddenly fallen onto the cliff, dazed by the whiteness against the sky"

 The town is in the northeast of the province of Cadiz and is one of the most spectacular high locations at the top of and down a side of a cliff, on the right hand bank of the river Guadalete.
 The town sits between 50m above the river at its lowest part and 195m at the base of the castle.
-It's the starting place for a tour of the Pueblos Blancos (white villages).

 One's first impression is of a row of whitewashed houses sprinkled with imposing monuments which rise towards an impressive rose tinted gorge.
 Arcos is typical of the white villages and is well worth a leisurely visit.
 Its best to leave your car at the bottom of the cliff and make the trip on foot.

 The surrounding has almost unlimited countryside attractions, such as, hiking, mountain biking, horse riding as well as hang-gliding and para-gliding.

 While still within the outskirts of the town one finds oneself in the Paraje Natural de la Cola de Embalse de Arcos.
 A little further to the east you find Sierra de Grazalema natural park, a real jewel of the Province.

 The Lago de Arcos (Arcos Lake) is a good place for watersports, such as, rowing, dingly sailing, windsurfing and motor boating.
 Fishing enthusiasts have one of the best facilities and throughout the year there are many regional and national competitions.

 Festivities at Arcos de la Frontera